 - Discover how reading network traffic assists with finding artifacts and identifying malicious behavior

-Have you ever wondered how computer forensic experts know if a process that was run was malware?
-Do you want the skills to investigate a system to see if it was infected?
-DFA is a course designed to provide in-depth digital forensic knowledge of the Microsoft Windows operating systems.
-This proficiency-based course takes a hands-on approach by allowing students to work with live malware samples to discover and analyze malicious network traffic, malicious artifacts in volatile memory (RAM), and infected File Systems.
-The course also focuses on other techniques that will allow the student to gain a holistic understanding of what really happens on a system during a malware infection (Timeline analysis, Analysis of supplemental artifacts, File System Journal Analysis).
-DFA is ideal for Windows System Administrators who need to come up to speed on how to better identify system malware, Penetration testers, CNO and CNE analysts who would like to know what type of artifacts are left by their activities, and CND analysts who would like to improve their skill set.
+This proficiency-based course takes a hands-on approach, allowing students to work with live malware samples to discover and analyze malicious network traffic, malicious artifacts in volatile memory (RAM), and infected file systems.
+The course also focuses on techniques that will allow students to gain a holistic understanding of what happens on a system during a malware infection (Timeline analysis, Analysis of supplemental artifacts, File System Journal Analysis).
+DFA is ideal for Windows System Administrators who need to better identify system malware, Penetration testers, CNO or CNE analysts analyzing artifacts left behind by their activities, and CND analysts who would like to improve their skill set.